 The NC Simulation Station (NCSS) is a web resource sponsored by the Upper Coastal Plain Council of Governments (UCPCOG) and the Turning Point Workforce Development Board (TPWDB).
 The NC Simulation Station site will be used to provide updates on regional and/or state progress to advance the game based career pathways approach, the games and simulations being used, and a contact page for potential partners or sponsors to contact us to find out how to join this effort.

 The first phase of the UCPCOG’s RSP project focused on one or more of the game simulations listed in our Games section.
 It ran through the calendar years 2019-2021, and it focused on in-school youth.
 The RSP worked with the Northampton Countyl School District to pilot the GBCP concept.
 The students liked the experience, and Northampton County invested in more gaming content for its students.

-The second phase of the UCPCOG’s RSP project will focus on out of school youth (OSY), and discussions are underway to build partnerships to create the pathway option.
-The RSP will begin planning the OSY piece in mid 2020, and work towards an implementation in early 2021.
-The RSP will evaluate go forward scenarios for the remaining simulations, as well as new entries, as partners and funding develop to expand the RSP’s scope.
+The second phase of the UCPCOG’s RSP project is focused on working with additional community partners, and discussions are underway to build partnerships to create more pathway options.
+The RSP will evaluate potential partnership scenarios for the additional simulation efforts as partners and funding opportunities develop.

 As the concept grows it is our hope that more partners around the state can join us to advance game simulated career pathways, and build out resources that help to generate career interest across North Carolina via the NC Simulation Station.